smartbch/docs/deverlopers-guide/deploy-contract-using-truffle.md

 };
 ```

-Modify truffle-config.js and add a network config like this if your want to use greyh's test node:
+You can modify truffle-config.js further and add a network config like this if your want to use greyh's test node too:

 ```javascript
 const Web3 = require('web3');